mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/code-review.md

     * If you are Mattermost staff, try to take into account the timeoff calendar.
     * Try to avoid assigning the same person to all of your reviews unless they are related.
     * When in doubt, ask for recommendations on our community server.
-4. Optionally assign a [QA tester](/contribute/getting-started/core-committers/#qa-testers) and label your pull request with `QA Review`.
+4. Assign a [QA tester](/contribute/getting-started/core-committers/#qa-testers) and label your pull request with `2: QA Review`.
-    * Not every pull request requires QA Review.
-Prioritize large features or material changes to the product for QA review.
+    * Not every pull request requires an exhaustive QA review, but it is the PM or QA assignee's responsibility to determine this.
-    * Pull requests labelled with `QA Review` automatically notify the QA team at large.
     * Reviews by QA may occur at the same time as review by core committers.
+Be sure to ask for a second review as needed when changes are made.
+    * The QA assignee should remove `2: QA Review` when their review is done, or if a review is deemed not necessary.
 5. Apply additional labels as necessary:
     * `CherryPick/Approved`: Apply this if the pull request is meant for a quality or patch release.
     * `Do Not Merge/Awaiting PR`: Apply this if the pull request depends on another (e.g. server changes)